 Take some time to learn about the differences in front- and back-end development and what a full-stack role entails.
 You might gravitate to the infrastructure of a back-end role, or front-end development and design may speak to you.
 During the course of your studies, you’ll be able to hone in on what kind of engineer you want to be, but it’s always helpful to come in with a basic knowledge of the options available.

 Start by reaching out to your personal and professional network.
 Do you know any engineers or have friends, family, or colleagues that can introduce you to engineers?
 Practice your networking skills and start to build a list of contacts in the industry.
-Who knows, down the line, one of them might become a mentor (or help you land your first engineering job!).
+If you’re still asking “What type of engineer should I be”, consider making contacts in a number of engineering disciplines.
+It doesn’t hurt to have a large network, and, who knows, down the line, one of them might become a mentor (or help you land your first engineering job!)

+How do I know if engineering is for me?
 At its core, coding is logic-based problem-solving.
-To prepare to get into the mindset of an engineer, try completing some algorithmic puzzles, crosswords, or sudoku.
+To prepare to get into the mindset of an engineer, try completing some algorithmic or other puzzles, crosswords, or sudoku.

 The more practice you get in these exercises, the better.
 As you go, solving these puzzles helps build confidence in problem-solving.
 If you run into problems you’re having trouble solving, remember: